 Why stop there?
 While video sharing sites like YouTube are a place that I think the automakers MUST have a presence, what about Facebook, LinkedIn or smaller automobile enthusiast user groups?
 The automakers could use these brand enthusiasts and interested buyers for research and development.
 They could find out what features and options people are REALLY looking for in a car.
 Let the group members participate in the design of new cars, show them videos of new concepts as they are created based on the group’s input and get feedback from the group.
 Imagine that kind of empowerment could turn them from potential buyers into the automakers brand evangelists.

 David Meerman Scott wrote an outstanding post on marketing ideas for the automakers reinvention outlining 5 simple things GM could do to accelerate their hopeful rebound.
 I hope GM and Chrysler read his post because it had some great ideas.
 Automakers will be under a watchful eye with their marketing budget, so doesn’t using a tiny portion of their bloated television advertising budget to put a creative online video and social media plan together just make sense?
+Car insurance companies like Verti Car Insurance are already doing it.
 Obviously I think so…what are your thoughts?